Northern Vermont University students taking at least nine credits per semester are required to live on campus.

 Students who do not meet the criteria above may still apply for exemption.
 The following are acceptable grounds:

 - Financial Reasons.
-JSC Student Financial Services will review and make a recommendation on these requests.
+NVU Student Financial Services will review and make a recommendation on these requests.

 - Disability.
 Requests in this category must be supported by documentation of the disability and a recommendation from the coordinator of disability services or other qualified staff in Academic Support Services.

 - Health Reasons.
-Documentation attesting to the existence of a health condition and whether it is aggravated specifically by living on campus must be provided to the Health and Counseling Center for review by qualified JSC staff, who will then make a recommendation to the Housing Review Committee.
+Documentation attesting to the existence of a health condition and whether it is aggravated specifically by living on campus must be provided to the Health and Counseling Center/Wellness Center for review by the appropriate NVU employee, who will then make a recommendation to the Housing Review Committee.
+Extraordinary circumstances.

 - By April 1 if you are a current student requesting exemption for the fall semester